shmulik-willinger/behavioral_cloning/writeup.md

 # **Behavioral Cloning**

-**Train a car to drive a simulator autonomously**
+**Train a car to drive autonomously in a simulator **

 ## The goals

 The goals / steps of this project are the following:
 * Use the simulator to collect data of good driving behavior
-* Build, a convolution neural network in Keras that predicts steering angles from images
+* Build a convolution neural network in Keras that predicts steering angles from images
 * Train and validate the model with a training and validation set
 * Test that the model successfully drives around track one without leaving the road
 * Summarize the results with a written report